jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ---

 # How to Create a Basic Site With Hugo
+## Themes: Choosing How Your Site Will Look
+By default, Hugo comes with no *HTML* pages, not even a basic one.
+If you try to run the site now, you'll get a *Page Not Found* page.

+To render content, Hugo uses *Themes*, which contains the necessary HTML code, *CSS* style and other assets like *images* and *Javascript* to show your content.

+You have two ways to add a theme.
+You can write your own from scratch, or you can use one that somebody else write for you.
+To simplify this guide, we'll be using an already made theme.

+There are plenty out there.
+The problem with most of them is that they use *Node*.
+I  don't have any problems with Node, but when you're trying to host a simple *Static Site*, it feels really bloated.

+To find a *minimalistic* theme, you can search the Web and try one by one (what I did), or you can you use GitHub Search with `NOT` operator: `hugo theme NOT node`.
+Try to sponsor the project you choose whenever you can.

+I choosed [LoveIt](https://github.com/dillonzq/LoveIt) for various reasons:
+- It focus on writing.
+- It has good documentation.
+You can check it out [here](https://www.hugoloveit.com)
+- Simple.
+- Easy to use.
+- Visually attractive.
+- It has support for multi-language.

+Take not of the repository *URL*, we will need it later.

 ## Creating a New Site
 To simplify this guide, I will use the command to install on my current platform, *Fedora Linux*.
 You can check the Web for the corresponding command for you. *Hugo* is multi-platform, so the rest of the commands should work.
 ```bash